DataDog/integrations-core/kube_dns/README.md

 ### Configuration

-Edit the `kube_dns.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to point to your server and port, set the masters to monitor.
+Edit the `kube_dns.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory, to point to your server and port, set the masters to monitor.
 See the [sample kube_dns.d/conf.yaml][2] for all available configuration options.

 #### Using with service discovery